Drama at Red Bull and the FIA dominates F1 ahead of Saudi Arabian GP | TSN

 First, there's the turmoil at Red Bull despite Verstappen's win by more than 22 seconds over teammate Sergio Perez.
 Team principal Christian Horner remains in charge a week after the team's parent company dismissed a complaint that alleged misconduct by Horner toward a team employee.
 He has denied wrongdoing.

+The employee who made the complaint has now been suspended, a person with information on the matter told The Associated Press on Thursday.
+The person requested anonymity because Red Bull has revealed no details of the investigation.
+Horner said he was not able to comment because of confidentiality rules.

-A day after Horner was cleared, a file alleged to contain evidence against Horner was emailed to nearly 200 people in the F1 paddock, including Liberty Media, F1, the FIA, the other nine team principals and multiple media outlets.
+A day after Horner was cleared last week, a file alleged to contain evidence against Horner was emailed to nearly 200 people in the F1 paddock, including Liberty Media, F1, the FIA, the other nine team principals and multiple media outlets.

 The authenticity of the files has not been verified by The Associated Press, and the file came from a generic email account.
-Titled “Christian Horner investigation evidence,” the file was sent in the middle of a practice session.
+The file was sent in the middle of a practice session.

 Shortly after Verstappen's win in Bahrain, Horner pledged to stand firm “100%” at Red Bull, adding: "There was a full lengthy internal process that was completed by an independent KC (senior British lawyer) and the grievance that was raised was dismissed.
 End of.
 Move on.”